billjuv/ESP32-Renogy-LoRa/README.md

 ## MQTT Output

 The transmitter publishes to your OMG gateway, which forwards to MQTT.
-The `"value"` field in the payload causes OMG to create a dedicated subtopic automatically:
+OMG looks for the `"value"` field in the payload to create a dedicated subtopic automatically (the name is set in the .cpp code.
+Change as desired):

 **Topic:**
 ```